 Palau took their All Track collection to the next level by offering a new “power” liner in a slimmer package.
 Working off the mighty Powertrack 10, they shaved the liner down to 8mm to allow its use in tighter-fitting and more articulate boots.
 Using a medium density heat-moldable EVA foam, Palau made the Power LT a precise fitting liner to boost the performance of any boot.
 Whethe..

 Closed-cell EVA foam is known for its ability to hold a mold.
-That means after having your liners heat molded, it won’t start to return to a former shape and crowd your feet.
+That means after having your liners heat molded, they won’t start to return to a former shape and crowd your feet.
 The foam is also warmer than some other liner materials and is very dense which helps in high-performance skiing.
-All Intuition liners are made with specially formulated close-cell EVA foam, which is why they ..
+All Intuition liners are made with specially formulated closed-cell EVA foam, which is why th..

 If Febreeze is no longer a match for your liners, it may be time for a replacement.
 It’s also time if you’ve ripped out the tongue, completely worn them through at the rivets, or packed them out beyond recognition.
 Look for replacement Dynafit liners here, all of which are thermo-moldable (TF) so may even fit other boots.